How to Clean Fruit with Vinegar (DIY Fruit & Veggie Wash + Spray)

 No!
 Chemical rinses and other treatments for washing raw produce are often advertised as the best way to clean fresh fruits and vegetables at the home, but it’s sadly not the case.

-The University of Maine studied three popular fruit and vegetable wash brands and found that not only did many of them contain chlorine (to kill bacteria on the produce), but in lab testing, they were no more effective than using distilled water.
+The University of Maine studied three popular fruit and vegetable wash brands and found that not only did many of them contain chlorine (to kill bacteria on the produce), but in lab testing, they were no more effective than using distilled water!

-A study from the Department of Analytical Chemistry also found that four fruit and vegetable wash products were found to be no more effective at removing eight of nine pesticide residues from produce than rinsing under tap water alone!
+A study from the Department of Analytical Chemistry also found that four fruit and vegetable wash products were found to be no more effective at removing eight of nine pesticide residues from produce than rinsing under tap water alone.

-Now, there may be some brands that would perform better than others and some may even be natural – but considering it takes 2 minutes to DIY your own natural, effective vegetable & fruit wash at home, why spend the unnecessary dollars and risk using an ineffective solution?
+Now, there may be some brands that would perform better than others, and some may even be natural – but considering it takes 2 minutes to DIY your own natural, effective vegetable & fruit wash at home, why spend the unnecessary dollars and risk using an ineffective solution?

 Strawberries soaking in vinegar and water soak

-Should I soak fresh berries?
+How should I soak fresh berries?

 Good news: You can easily kill off mold and bacteria with a quick vinegar and water bath.
 The key is to not allow berries to stay submerged for longer than a minute and ensure they’re completely dry before storing.
 You can also use the produce spray method for an even safer approach.